dagraham/plm-dgraham/README.md

         command: r

 Again you will be prompted to choose the relevant project with tab completion available.
 This begins a loop in which you can choose a player using tab completion and then enter the player's response to the "can play" dates query.
 The response for a player can be 'all', 'none', 'nr' (no response) or a comma separated list of dates using the month/day format.
 Asterisks can be appended to dates in which the player wants to be listed as a sub, e.g., '10/4, 10/18*, 10/25' for can play on 10/4 or 10/25 and might be able to subsitute on 10/18.
 This process continues until you enter a 'q' to end the loop and, if changes have been made, indicate whether or not you would like to save them.
 This entry process can be repeated as often as you like until you are satisfied that all responses have been correctly entered.

+Hint: you can have *plm* running in a terminal window near your email program with the `r` command activated so that when you get a reply from say, Joe Smith, you can just enter "j" at the prompt to choose "Joe Smith" using auto completion and then enter his reply.
+This is handy because the replies will, at best, arrive sporadically.

 #### 4. Process responses to create the schedule